kmwtechnology/lucille/doc/site/content/en/docs/Concepts/connector.md

 ## Lucille Connectors

-Lucille Connectors are components that retrieve data from a source system, packages the data into "documents," and publishes them to a pipeline.
+Connectors are components that retrieve data from a source system, packages the data into "documents," and publishes them to a pipeline.

 The core Lucille project contains a number of commonly used connectors.
 Additional connectors that rely on a large number of dependencies are provided as optional plugin modules.